jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Yet, we do not study the "extended phenotype" part of ourselves.
 We are barely conscious of our technological identities and do not proactively evolve powers to keep evolution happy.
 How many people identify with their gender, race, or heritage, in comparison to the tools they use to collect resources?
 Technological identity is who we really are when we strip away labels—it's the tools we each use, the problems we solve, and the ways we adapt to survive and thrive in a constantly changing world.

-Being unaware or clueless about most modern tools, we are like raccoons using technology we come across thinking that things genetics, education, or parenting the reason for our success and failure.
+Being unaware or clueless about most modern tools, we are like raccoons using technology we come across thinking that things genetics, education, or parenting is the reason for our success and failure.
 As evolution punishes us for our ignorance, we must look in the mirror and be honest about what we see...

 A person who rants and chants about human genes and/or personality, but is in reality fighting to control tools, even ones as simple as a pencil.

 ### Avoiding Evolution's Stare

-We are nearing two centuries since Charles Darwin discovered evolution in 1858.
+It's been almost two centuries since Charles Darwin discovered evolution in 1858.
 It was a radical idea that flew in the face of so much knowledge.
 Religious people believed Earth was only a few thousand, scientific people thought maybe a few million years old, everyone asked if all lifeforms had evolved from a common ancestor, as Darwin said, more time were surely needed to get the variety seen on Earth.

-Yet, because evolution described the observable world so precisely, evidence accumulated rapidly, transforming scientific and common understanding.
+Yet, because evolution described the observable world so precisely, evidence accumulated rapidly, transforming both scientific and common understanding of the world.
 Within decades humanity embraced a new paradigm of natural selection.
 Soon legions of scientists revealed to civilization how intricate mechanisms of ecosystems, co-evolution, genetic variation, and speciation populated our planet with an astonishing diversity of life over billions of years.

-Physics, chemistry, geology, and mathematics were also making many newsworthy advancements and evolving humanity with wonders such as electrical power, medical cures, and aviation.
+At the same time, physics, chemistry, geology, and mathematics were also making many newsworthy advancements and evolving humanity with wonders such as electrical power, medical cures, and aviation.
 As Nature was revealing all of its mysteries, why didn't we apply evolution's secret powers to our civilization?

 We tried, but because we only saw a genotype or phenotype in our reflection, we were doomed to horribly fail.
 Always remember evolution can't tell us good ideas, it can simply select out the bad ones.
 And two of the worst options ever presented to evolution were fascism and communism, ideologies based on evolving humanity through the "purification" of the genotype with eugenics, or the phenotype with social engineering.

 Both movements had catastrophic consequences based on flawed scientific understanding.
 Genotype-focused scientists developed theories about physical characteristics—such as head shape determining intelligence, while phenotype-focused scientists insisted on absolute genetic equality, attributing everything to environmental factors, even for plant seeds.
 The former approach led to horrific human rights violations including mass imprisonment, forced sterilization, and genocide, while the latter justified mass political purges and invited devastating famines from agricultural policies that ignored biological realities, such as planting crops unsuitable for particular climates.

 The ongoing "nature versus nurture" discussion between Conservative and Progressive perspectives represents a more nuanced version of the genotype versus phenotype debate.
 One side seeks to fix society through genetic potential by removing government barriers, while the other aims to liberate us from genetic limitations through social interventions.

 Our technological nature offers a third dimension that bridge these perspectives.

 We are creatures who depend on extended phenotypes, and mixing talent and willpower with education and regulation to get faster technological evolution is the common road we need to judge our beliefs and desires against.
 Instead of purifying our genes or phenotypes, we should purify our belief systems, ideologies, and storytelling to always abide by the universal and natural rules of evolution because fighting for technological adaptation—and accepting the occasional loss of personal and work identity that comes with it—is our lifeline to prosperity.